Be so good they can’t ignore you – Steve Martin

 All pending litigation and new disputes can be resolved through mediation, except certain types of offences.
 And hence mediation is more acceptable, speedy and less costly.
 However, it requires active involvement of the parties / their authorised representatives.

 Adv.
 Prakash K. Pandya acts as Mediating Advocate in commercial disputes.
 Where both parties to litigation agrees to resolve dispute through mediation, an independent mediator is agreed upon.

 Mediation in workplace can also be explored.

-We counsel and represent before the constitutional courts, namely, Supreme Court of India and High Courts (Mumbai, Nagpur, Goa, Gujarat and Delhi) as well as National Company Law Tribunals (NCLT), National Company Law Appellate Tribunal (NCLAT), Debt Recovery Tribunals (DRTs) and Appellate Tribunals, Securities and Exchange Board of India (SEBI) and Securities Appellate Tribunal (SAT), Special Courts (Mumbai), Competition Commission of India, Reserve Bank of India, Adjudicating authorities under stamp laws.
+We counsel and represent before the constitutional courts, namely, Supreme Court of India and High Courts (Mumbai, Nagpur, Goa, Gujarat and Delhi) as well as National Company Law Tribunals (NCLT), National Company Law Appellate Tribunal (NCLAT), Debt Recovery Tribunals (DRTs) and Appellate Tribunals, Securities and Exchange Board of India (SEBI) and Securities Appellate Tribunal (SAT), Special Courts (Criminal side), Competition Commission of India, Reserve Bank of India, Adjudicating authorities under stamp laws.

 For more detail, write to us here.